 So enough about the Instant Pot, let’s talk about this Mexican chicken pressure cooker soup.

-There’s a Million Chicken Tortilla Soup Recipes Out There – Why This One?
+There are a million Creamy Chicken Tortilla Soup Recipes – Why This One?

-Adding a can of creamed corn gives this recipe a slightly creamy consistency.
+Adding a can of creamed corn gives this chicken tortilla soup a slightly creamy consistency.
 A can of Original Rotel Diced Tomatoes and Green Chile adds a nice depth of spice.
 And with just the right combination of Southwestern seasoning, this dish gets rave reviews from friends and family.
 It just seems like the perfect storm.

-This recipe calls for both chile powder and chili seasoning.
+This creamy chicken tortilla soup recipe calls for both chile powder and chili seasoning.
 I have a stash of New Mexico Red Chile Powder that I use for about anything.
 If you don’t have New Mexico Red, use a good quality medium heat red chile powder for this and a good quality Chili Seasoning.

 Each year, I buy both Hatch Chile and Poblano Peppers from our local chile roaster and pop them in the freezer to use all Winter long.
 If you don’t have such a luxury, as a local chile roaster, just buy three large poblano peppers for this recipe.
 Cut off the tops, remove the seeds and veins and chop them.
 Saute them along with the onions in the Instant Pot.